 At this point, junior year is in full swing, and you now understand what all your upperclassmen friends have been warning you about.
 You’ve likely got a test or paper under your belt in each of your classes and are in the process of finding the balance of managing a heavier workload and more responsibility in your extracurriculars.
-And now you realize that the PSAT is next week.
+And now you realize that the PSAT is coming up rapidly.
 Oh, great.
 Here comes the College Board to put its big, fat, number two pencil-stained thumb on the scale and throw everything out of whack again.
 Well, it doesn’t have to be that way if you keep the PSAT in perspective.
 Here are a few things to think about as you prepare to run the first of the gauntlet of standardized tests coming at you this year.

 DO take it seriously.

 Yes, the “P” stands for preliminary, but that doesn’t mean you should blow off this test.
 Get a good night’s sleep, eat a good breakfast, bring your College Board-approved calculator, pace yourself during the test, and don’t give up if you get fatigued or frustrated.

 There are several reasons you should give the PSAT your best shot, even if you don’t intend to compete for a National Merit scholarship.